BigBang discography

 South Korean boy band Big Bang have released eight studio albums, eight extended plays, two reissues, eight compilation albums, ten live albums, seven single albums, and 36 singles.
 As of May 2017, the group has sold over 4.3 million physical albums in South Korea and Japan alone.

-BigBang's debut studio album, which was released in December 2006, sold over 150,000 copies in South Korea.
+BigBang's debut studio album was released in December 2006.
 It spawned several singles, including "La La La" and "A Fool's Only Tears".
 The group achieved commercial success with "Lies", the lead single of their first extended play, Always (2007), which topped the Melon Chart for six consecutive weeks.
-Their second and third extended plays followed their predecessor's success; Hot Issue (2007) yielded "Last Farewell" while Stand Up (2008) spawned "Day by Day", which topped the Melon Chart for eight and seven consecutive weeks, respectively.
+Their second and third extended plays followed their predecessor's success; Hot Issue (2007) yielded "Last Farewell" while Stand Up (2008) spawned "Haru Haru", which topped the Melon Chart for eight and seven consecutive weeks, respectively.
 Their second studio album, Remember (2008), was also a commercial success and yielded two hit singles in South Korea, "Sunset Glow" and "Strong Baby", with the latter being performed solely by member Seungri.